 The Occupational Lead Poisoning (OLP) Fee is paid by employers in industries where lead is used, altered, or disturbed.
 The Fee was established by Senate Bill 240 (Ch.
 798, Statutes of 1991) adding section 105185, et seq. to the California Health and Safety Code.
 The list of 110 OLP Fee paying industries is based on a documented history of lead poisoning in each industry.
-As of July 2017, the California Department of Tax and Fee Administration (CDTFA) administers the Occupational Lead Poisoning Prevention Fee Program in partnership with the Occupational Lead Poisoning Prevention Program (OLPPP).
-The State Board of Equalization (BOE) previously administered the OLP Fee Program.
+As of July 2017, the California Department of Tax and Fee Administration (CDTFA, formerly BOE) administers the Occupational Lead Poisoning Prevention Fee Program in partnership with the Occupational Lead Poisoning Prevention Program (OLPPP).

 Questions about the Occupational Lead Poisoning Fees